-Digital Transformation, Hyperautomation, Remote Working and The Future of Work
+Digital Transformation, Hyperautomation, Remote Working, E-Commerce and The Future of Work

 We are getting extremely exhausted already after the US election also.
 But beyond this year and the day to day news cycles or the previous election, there are major systemic changes coming to our way of life, our institutions, how we work, how we live and how we earn a living also that I think are very important to pay attention to.
 I expect not only 2020, but the following decade (even though every day now seems like an entire week), to be increasingly disruptive on several fronts.
 I want to talk about the Future of Work because it binds together a few components and although none of us can fully prepare for it, we can understand the nature of changes and try to adapt and be more preemptive and proactive in our responses the upcoming weeks, months and years, in our attitudes, our mindsets and our actions because these changes are not only here to stay but many of them will upend many notions of the past as we pivot into a brave new world and radical future marked by both good (change, optimism, excitement, novelty) as well as bad (change, pessimism, fear, disruption).

 Digital Transformation, Information Technology and Hyperautomation